VEkh/hottspot-taobot/stable/doc/performance-3.md

 * I'm waiting for a sequence of days in Paper Alpha whose max profit is < +2.00% and/or a backtest run that guarantees daily profit, before promoting the ML strategy to production.
+* The 10-min prediction backtest performed better than the 3-min backtest, and just about the same as the 5-minute.
+That is, most days exceeded a +1-3% profit, but no specific profit was guaranteed.
+* **ML-10 No Gain Days**
+  * 2023-03-21
+  * 2023-03-31

 ###### Next Thing(s) to Try
+* Try running the same backtest, but with a delay of 30 seconds then 5 minutes.

 ### 2023-09-29:
 #### Performance